-Now with that information we can construct our calculations for the correct apportionment of the two different performance obligations under the contact.
+We can construct our calculations for the correct apportionment of the two different performance obligations under the contract with that information.
 Table 1 below sets out how we would go about this.

-Of course with a simple example like this we have not taken into consideration the time value of money of the monthly plan cashflow figures.
-On more material and/or longer contract terms, we would have to account for the time value of money.
+Of course, with a simple example like this, we have not considered the time value of money of the monthly plan cashflow figures.
+On more material or longer contract terms, we would have to account for the time value of money.

 Step 5: Recognise Revenue

 And the final step is the timing of revenue recognition.
-The revenue is to be brought to account when the customer gains control of the goods and / or services, at specific time or over a period of time.
+The revenue is brought to account when the customer gains control of the goods or services.

-The standard considers a number of issues here, the two pertinent ones the transfer of control and timing.
+The standard considers several issues here; the two pertinent ones are the transfer of control and timing.
 In regards to control, a customer gains control when they are able:

 - to exercise an ability to use the goods;